danny-avila/LibreChat/docs/features/pandoranext.md

 If you're looking to use the `ChatGPT` Endpoint in LibreChat, setting up a reverse proxy is a essential.
 PandoraNext offers a robust solution for this purpose.
 This guide will walk you through deploying PandoraNext to enable the `CHATGPT_REVERSE_PROXY` for use with LibreChat.

 > Using this method you will only be able to use `text-davinci-002-render-sha` with PandoraNext in LibreChat.
-Other models offer with the `plus` subscription do not work.
+Other models offered with the `plus` subscription do not work.

 You can use it locally in docker or deploy it onthe web for remote access.